hilbix/nq-doc/CODINGSTYLE.md

 - `try {` and `} catch {` and `} finally {`.
 Those idioms keep the braces in their line.
 They are always on separate lines except if it fits nicely.
 - `fncall(args)` while `if (`.
 This is true for all operators, except functional operators.
 - `a+1` is OK, but in more complex formulas use spaces to make them better readable.
 - `var` definitions on a single line please.
 If they span multiple lines, start a new `var` declaration as soon as possible.
+Exception if it looks better otherwise.

 To be continnued if needed.